Wednesday, May 27, 2009

 This attempt worked just fine.
 I would never see my Rebel again.

 Over the years as Pegi and I have lamented leaving Rhodesia, our eyes begin to water as we remember Rebel.
-On a few occasions when our emotions have overcome us, especially if we have had a few drinks, we have weeped for Rebel blaming Ian Smith and his political incompetence for the holes in our hearts.
-To us, Rebel epitomized Rhodesia--the beautiful, the unusual, special, the lonely, the loved and lost.
+On a few occasions when our emotions have overcome us, especially if we have had a few drinks, we wept for Rebel, blaming Ian Smith and his political incompetence for the holes in our hearts.
+To us, Rebel epitomized Rhodesia—the beautiful, the unusual, special, the lonely, the loved and lost.

 Next: “The French Would Sell Their Mothers!”